-- Any special training or skill, and experience with businesses and other organizations of comparable size and scope; - Experience with businesses or organizations that are particularly relevant to the Company's current or future business plans; - Financial expertise; - The candidate's experience compared to the experience of the other directors; - Sufficient time to devote to the responsibilities of a director; - Freedom from conflicts of interest or legal issues; and - The extent to which, in the Nominating/Corporate Governance Committee's opinion, the candidate would be a desirable addition to the Board.
+- Any special training or skill; - Experience with businesses and other organizations that are similar to the Company in size and type; - Experience with or knowledge of businesses or organizations or technical expertise that is particularly relevant to the Company's current or future business plans; - Financial expertise; - Any advanced studies or certifications; - Specific industry or transportation experience; - The candidate's experience compared to the experience of the other directors; - Sufficient time to devote to the responsibilities of a director; - Freedom from conflicts of interest or legal issues; - Personal characteristics that bring diversity to the Board; and - The extent to which, in the Nominating/Corporate Governance Committee's opinion, the candidate would be a desirable addition to the Board.

-In addition, the Nominating/Corporate Governance Committee shall consider the degree to which nominees satisfy the requirements of the Nasdaq rules with respect to independence, as applicable and other relevant factors including enhancement of Board diversity.
+In addition, the Nominating/Corporate Governance Committee shall consider the degree to which nominees satisfy the requirements of the Nasdaq rules with respect to independence, as applicable, and other relevant factors.
 The Nominating/Corporate Governance Committee shall periodically review the foregoing criteria and modify them as appropriate.